pmjones/adr/REFACTORING.md

 - the _Responder_ code handles all presentation logic.

 ## Introducing A Domain Payload

+> N.b.: A _Domain Payload_ can be complementary to ADR, but is not a required component of the pattern.

 Currently, the _Responder_ still has to inspect the _Domain_ results to figure out how to present those results.
 However, the _Domain_ already knows what the results mean.
 The _Responder_ should not have to do extra work to divine the meaning of the _Domain_ results; instead, the _Domain_ should communicate that status explicitly.